 James Baldwin Library

 The James Baldwin Library was dedicated on November 4, 2018 to celebrate the author, poet, and cultural icon’s extraordinary cultural legacy.
 Baldwin, who called MacDowell his “favorite sanctuary for writing,” first arrived in Peterborough in August of 1954 and spent his 30th birthday here having published his first novel the year before.
-He would return two more times, in 1957 and 1960.
+He would return two more times, in 1958 and 1960.
 His residencies helped bring into being some of his most seminal works, including Notes of a Native Son, Giovanni’s Room, and Another Country.
-You can watch video of the dedication here.
+You can watch videos from the dedication here.

 James Baldwin Library Dedication